 While it can take a long to earn travel rewards through your daily spending, there’s a quick way to jumpstart the process in time for your holiday travel.
 The credit card market is so intensely competitive that banks are willing to offer you a lump sum of valuable travel rewards, just for opening a new account.
 Typically, these sign-up bonuses require you to spend a certain amount within a specified time period.

 Another interesting thing about this card is that you can redeem your miles for any travel purchases that you’ve made within the last 120 days.
 This allows you to book your holiday travel reservations soon after you receive your card, and then redeem your miles for a statement credit later using the miles you’ve earned from your sign-up bonus and other spending.
-There’s an $89 annual fee for this card that’s waived the first year, and no foreign transaction fees.
+There’s an $89 annual fee for this card (waived first year), and no foreign transaction fees.

 Earn the Right Kind of Rewards

-What makes Barclaycard Arrival Plus miles so valuable is that they can be used for any travel reservations with no blackout dates or capacity controls.
+What makes Barclaycard Arrival Plus® World Elite Mastercard® miles so valuable is that they can be used for any travel reservations with no blackout dates or capacity controls.
 Sadly, the traditional airline frequent flyer programs will offer very few award seats at the lowest mileage levels during most of the year, and virtually none during the peak travel periods such as the winter holidays.

 To avoid the disappointment of not being able to redeem your travel rewards, holiday travelers should focus on programs that don’t impose blackout dates or capacity controls on award travel.
 For example, there are some airlines that have switched to so-called revenue based redemption programs.
 These airlines include JetBlue and Southwest.
 If you have a credit card that offers rewards from either of these two airlines, then you’ll be able to redeem your points for travel during the holidays.
 However, just keep in mind that as holiday travel reservations become more expensive, these airlines will require more points and miles as well.